Heartbroken on the Moselle

 Heartbroken on the Moselle (Moselfahrt aus Liebeskummer) is a 1953 West German romantic comedy film directed by Kurt Hoffmann and starring Will Quadflieg, Elisabeth Müller, and Oliver Grimm.
 It was based on a 1932 novella by Rudolf G. Binding.
-It was shot at the Bavaria Studios in Munich with outdoor film taking place in Bayreuth in Bavaria and at various locations in the Rhineland.
+It was shot at the Bavaria Studios in Munich with outdoor filming in Bayreuth in Bavaria and at various locations in the Rhineland.
 The film's sets were designed by the art director Rudi Remp.